aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc.rst

 Creating the Change Control:
 **************

 #.
-Navigate to **Change Control** from the Provisioning Tab.
+Select **Provisioning** from the Navigation Menu then select **Change Control**.

 #.
-Create a new Change Control by clicking the **+ Create Change Control** button in the top right.
+Create a new Change Control by selecting the **+ Create Change Control** button in the top right.

 #.
 This screen will show pending tasks that will be associated with a Change Control.
-Select all pending Tasks and click **+ Create Change Control with 4 Tasks**.
+Select all pending Tasks and select **+ Create Change Control with 4 Tasks**.

 #.
 First, we need to give the Change Control a name.
-Click the pencil on the top right to edit the Change Control name.
+Select the pencil on the top right to edit the Change Control name.
 Name it **Add_Loopbacks_CC** and hit Enter.

 #.
 Next we will need to change the root stage to Serial execution.
-To do this, click on the Root stage, then on the right side, change the drop down to **Series**.
-You can also change between Parallel and Series within the Change Control screen as well.
+To do this, select the Root stage, then on the right side, change the drop down to **Series**.
+You can also change between Parallel and Series within the Change Control screen.

    .. thumbnail:: images/cvp_cc/cvp_cc_2.gif
       :title: changing our change control root stage to series so they'll run in order